Top 7 Benefits of IoT for Healthcare and Wellness

 6. Decreased cost of healthcare

 In fact, according to a new Accenture survey, IoT for wellness has already reduced hospital maintenance costs.
-The cost decrease is a result of freeing medical staff from frequent out-of-hospital patient consultations.
+The cost decrease is due to freeing medical staff from frequent out-of-hospital patient consultations.
 The hospital stays will also be reduced.

 7. Tracking medical staff and improving their productivity

 Every hospital on the face of the planet is looking forward to lowering its operating costs.
 For local treatment centers, evaluating medical staff might not be a huge issue.
-For a big institution divided into several departments and providing thousands of patients with healthcare, analyzing the staff’s performance is way more challenging.
-The Internet of Things makes all of the pieces of this puzzle fit better together.
-For instance, a smart IoT roadmap is helpful in automating day-to-day operations and avoid bottlenecks.
+Analyzing the staff's performance is way more challenging for a big institution divided into several departments and providing thousands of patients with healthcare.
+The Internet of Things makes all these puzzle pieces fit better together.
+For instance, a smart IoT roadmap is helpful in automating day-to-day operations and avoiding bottlenecks.

 Thanks to IoT devices, doctors and nurses from different departments can have a synchronized workflow.
 This will systemize a lot of daily operations (taking tests, transporting patients to procedure rooms, and conducting surgeries).
 A doctor on the shift will know which tests have or have not been taken by the patient.
 Altogether, this connectivity will cut the rate of misdiagnoses that can result from misunderstandings or lack of communication between doctors.

-There are hospitals that are actively using wireless cameras and connected wrist bands to make sure there would be no unauthorized access into the hospital.
-These IoT in healthcare advantages can prove useful as well when evaluating doctor performance.
-BLE (Bluetooth Low Energy) beacons can check whether the staff is in a fit working condition as well as control inventory.
+These advantages of IoT in healthcare can also prove useful when evaluating doctor performance.
+BLE (Bluetooth Low Energy) beacons can check whether the staff is in a fit working condition and control inventory.

 IoT solutions in healthcare